VGDC60010 - Claims: how relief is claimed

 Payable creative tax credit 168 885

 A VGDC incurs total expenditure of £450k on a British video game.
-Of this expenditure, £400k is core expenditure. £300k (75%) of that core expenditure is incurred in the United Kingdom, and £100k (25%) elsewhere.
+Of this expenditure, £400k is core expenditure. £300k (75%) of that core expenditure is incurred in the United Kingdom, and £100k (25%) outside Europe.
 The company is entitled to the following deductions:

 - £450k `ordinary’ deduction, plus